August 6, 2020 - August 9, 2020

-Curated by Craig Richards and produced by the Gottwood Festival team, Houghton Festival returns in 2018 after making arguably one of the most successful festival debuts of recent times.
-Described in some quarters as setting a new benchmark for music festivals, Houghton’s simple refined approach, including bespoke sound systems, fantastic food and extended DJ sets, struck a chord with many who attended last year.
+Curated by Craig Richards and produced by the Gottwood Festival team, Houghton Festival is described in some quarters as setting a new benchmark for music festivals, Houghton’s simple refined approach, including bespoke sound systems, fantastic food and extended DJ sets, struck a chord with many who attended previously.

 Houghton Festival continues along the same innovative path in 2018.
 It remains the only UK summer festival to fuse art, music and sculpture, whilst its licence uniquely allows musical programming of both sunset and sunrise.

 Craig Richards comments: “By presenting music, art and a promised experience in an honest and restrained way meant those four days in Norfolk last year were not only magical but they were believable.
 The setting proved to be nothing but perfect.
 Our aim is to build on the foundations of last year’s success, but instead of growing we’re sticking to the story with minor improvements and a strong belief in the initial concept.
 Artists, DJ’s and musicians will be presented with meritocracy and equality.
 Everyone who performs will be given a chance to shine and everyone who attends will be treated to the best of everything.”